greglook/merkle-db/DESIGN.md

 ; the data blocks, and may take some time.
 The new families should be provided ; as a keyword mapped to a set of field names.
 (alter-families db table-name new-families) => db'

+; List the tablets which compose the blocks of primary key ranges for the ; records in the table.
+(list-tablets db table-name) =>
+({:id Multihash
+  :count Long
+  :start key-bytes
+  :end key-bytes}
+ ...)

+; Rebuild a table from a sequence of new tablets.
+(rebuild-table db table-name tablet-ids) => db'

 ; Optimize the database table by merging any patch records and rebalancing the ; data tree indexes.